garizola/vue-weather-app/README.md

 # Current Weather Application

-- Using Vue, Axios w/ Open Weather & Mapbox, and Tailwind
+- Using Vue, Axios w/ Open Weather & Mapbox, and TailwindCSS

 ### Here is an image of the app (not hosted due to mapbox charging for api usage):